sammou00/c/README.md

 ```

-3. then just run
+3.Then just run

 ```bash
 make main
 ```

-4. then run
+4.Then run

 ```bash
 ./main